-PortfolioStudio overcomes these limitations by using a quantitative and risk sensitive approach.
+PortfolioStudio overcomes these limitations by using a quantitative and risk-sensitive approach.
 It uses analytic formulas, together with Monte Carlo simulation results, to calculate the relationship (“Risk vs. Notional Curve”) between a borrower’s or segment’s “Notional Weight” and the corresponding “Risk Contribution Weight” for varying levels of borrower’s or segment’s Notional Weight, assuming no change to the rest of portfolio.
 Risk Contribution Weight is defined as a borrower’s or segment’s notional-weighted Risk Contribution, as a fraction of the sum of notional-weighted Risk Contribution of all exposures in the portfolio.

 Segment Limits: What is the notional limit given a limit on each segment’s Risk Contribution?

-Given a set of user-specified Sector Risk Contribution Weight Limits and using the aforementioned Risk vs. Notional Curve, PortfolioStudio calculates the corresponding set of “Concentration Adjusted Notional Limits” for each segment, assuming no change to the rest of the portfolio.
-Users can specify the Sector Risk Contribution Weight Limits to be the same or different across segments, e.g. automotive segment’s allocation of or contribution to portfolio risk (loss or earnings volatility) should not exceed 20% of Portfolio Risk.
+Given a set of user-specified Segment Risk Contribution Weight Limits and using the aforementioned Risk vs. Notional Curve, PortfolioStudio calculates the corresponding set of “Risk-Adjusted Notional Limits” for each segment, assuming no change to the rest of the portfolio.
+Users can specify the Segment Risk Contribution Weight Limits to be the same or different across segments.
 In addition to the GCorr industry and country segmentations, PortfolioStudio allows for up to four user-defined segmentations for segment-level reporting, what-if analysis, stress testing, optimization, and limit setting.

 Borrower Limits: What is the notional limit given a limit on each borrower’s Risk Contribution?

-Using a similar approach as that for limit setting for segments described above, PortfolioStudio can also calculate Concentration Adjusted Notional Limits for the top-20 borrowers ranked by $ Risk Contribution.
+Using a similar approach as that for limit setting for segments described above, PortfolioStudio can also calculate Risk-Adjusted Notional Limits for the top-20 borrowers ranked by notional-weighted Risk Contribution.

-To review, this section describes how PortfolioStudio can be used to set Concentration Adjusted Notional Limits given a user-specified limit on segment’s or borrower’s contribution to portfolio risk.
-This quantitative risk sensitive limit setting can be performed periodically using PortfolioStudio to reflect changes to portfolio holdings and their risk characteristics, as well as changes to risk appetite.
+To review, this section describes how PortfolioStudio can be used to set Risk-Adjusted Notional Limits given a user-specified limit on segment’s or borrower’s Risk Contribution Weight.
+This quantitative risk-sensitive limit setting can be performed periodically using PortfolioStudio to reflect changes to portfolio holdings and their risk characteristics, as well as changes to risk appetite.
 In the next section, we describe the next key step in increasing portfolio return/risk.

 5. Increasing/Decreasing Credit Exposure to Increase Portfolio Return/Risk